 This is an informative travel guide for Polo Forest in Gujarat for Camping & Adventure Activities like Bouldering & Rappelling.
 Polo Forest is a lush green stretch of hilly forest in Northern Gujarat, among the Aravali Mountain Range.
 The forest has 600-year-old ruins of ancient Temples that are a must-visit.
 There are many short treks & hikes and other activities like bird watching that you can enjoy in Polo Forest.

 Nearby spots like Idar Fort and Boulders near Sapawada and Idar are worth visiting for Rappelling and Trekking.

 We had gone with an organisation called Invincible NGO which takes a 2 day camp for youth with camping and rappelling activities.
-There are many other organisation like Junoon and few others who offer similar budget youth adventure camps.
+There are many other organisations like Junoon and a few others who offer similar budget youth adventure camps.

-Read this travel guide to Polo Forest get all the details for visiting Polo Forest with your friends and family either for going camping or to relax in the greenery.
-Here are the details of from our Itinerary that you may refer to to get more details.
+Read this travel guide to Polo Forest to get all the details for visiting Polo Forest with your friends and family either to going camping or to relax in the greenery.
+Here are the details from our Itinerary that you may refer to to get more details.

 POLO FOREST TRAVEL GUIDE IN BRIEF

 Enjoy some activities till lunch

 Spend time near the stream on the way to the dam

 Go for Polo Forest Trek with a guide

 Driving your vehicle to Polo Forest is convenient.